serifcolakel/serif-ui-components/DOCUMENTATION.md

 # Publish to NPM 📦

-- Adding the `components` in the root level `index.ts` file.
+- Add the `components` in the root level `index.ts` file.
 Add the following code in the `index.ts` file.

 ```ts
 export { default as Button } from './src/components/button/Button';